-And a young, Pastor Timothy, should treat the younger women as sisters - "with all purity."
+And a young Pastor Timothy should treat the younger women as sisters - 1 Timothy 5:2 "with all purity."
 In other words, don't let it get sexual or flirtatious.
 Keep the relationships with the opposite sex familial.
 Young women aren't foxes or babes or chicks... but sisters.

-As my children got married my wife knew we would have to share them with the in-laws on holidays.
-Their attendance at the Adams' gathering on days like Thanksgiving and Christmas would be hit or miss.
+As my children got married, my wife knew we would have to share them with the inlaws on holidays.
+Their attendance at the Adams' gathering on Thanksgiving and Christmas would be hit or miss.
 But Kathy was smart.
 She picked another day that belongs to us.
-It's an Adams' tradition.
-On New Year's Day everybody comes to our house.
-The men watch football, and the women cook up delicious treats.
+New Year's Day is now an Adams' tradition.
+The men all watch football and the women cook up delicious treats.